yixinyiyiweimin/Newgoatproject/README.md

 # Newgoatproject
-This repository is for Version control (Git History), Progress traceability (Frontend_Component_Mapping) and info aggregation (Better README to be drafted)
+This repository is for Version control (Git History), Progress tracing (Frontend_Component_Mapping.xslx) and Info aggregation (Better README to be drafted)

 ---